 5. How Do We Use Your Data?

-- Our use of your personal data will always have a lawful basis, either because it is necessary for Our performance of a contract with you, because you have consented to Our use of your personal data (e.g. by subscribing to emails), or because it is in Our legitimate interests.
+Our use of your personal data will always be for a proper reason, such as when it is necessary for Our performance of a contract with you or to take steps at your request before entering into a contract with you, because you have consented to Our use of your personal data (e.g. by subscribing to emails), or because it is in Our legitimate interests or those of a third party such as to minimise fraud that could be damaging to you or Us.
 Specifically, We may use your personal data for the following purposes:

 - Providing and managing your Account;